Fair Use Doctrine: Everything You Need to Know

 The fair use doctrine is an exception to the rule that no one can use another author or artist’s work without prior permission.
 6 min read

-Purpose and Character of Use
+Intended Purpose of Use

-Nature of the Material Copied
+Nature of the Material Being Copied

 De Minimis Defense

 If you are facing an infringement suit, you can claim that the amount copied was so minimal, or “de minimis,” that the court will permit the copying of the material without conducting an analysis of fair use.
 While you can use this defense, remember that a court may not agree with it.
 Furthermore, even if the use is in fact de minimis, it may in fact amount to infringement if you are financially benefitting from its use or if you have any intention to benefit from its use at some point in time.
 Further, the value of the work may outweigh the de minimis defense.